jjmora/deploy-react-node-app/README.md

 # deploy-react-node-app
-Test deploying app with React + Node
+Test deploying app with React + Node + Scheduled Task

+=> Getting data from API and updating in a scheduled time